All Episodes

 Rush a little bit under the weather today, a little bit of a bug, expecting to come back tomorrow.

-In the meantime, thanks for the opportunity, Rush for me to fill in.
+In the meantime, thanks for the opportunity, Rush, for me to fill in.

-By the way, let me say that the wait is over at Rush Limbaugh.com right now, the EIB store proud to roll out the two t-shirts honoring Russia's Nobel Peace Prize nomination.
+The EIB store proud to roll out the two t-shirts honoring Russia's Nobel Peace Prize nomination.

-The Copper Peace Prize medallion featuring El Rushbow's face graces the front of each of these rush for peace t-shirts with your choice of two slogans.
+The Copper Peace Prize medallion featuring El Rushbo's face graces the front of each of these Rush for Peace t-shirts with your choice of two slogans: either give peace a chance or peace through Limbaugh.

-They do have two at the EIB store, the Rush Babe on board signs on sale as well.
+They do have two at the EIB store, the Rush Babe on Board signs on sale as well.

 In other words, he's a former mayor of New York.